webmaeistro/devz-docz/infrasec/aws/org-bootstrap.md

   security concerns
 * a policy which denies use of all AWS resources I can tie to the `suspended` OU (which will override the default FullAWSAccess policy);
-  this is a part of the Martin's experience [org-scp](https://registry.terraform.io/modules/webmaeistro/org-scp/aws) module
+  this is a part of the I [org-scp](https://registry.terraform.io/modules/webmaeistro/org-scp/aws) module
 * an `id` account (`spacecats-id` in my example) which will contain